Attention Bill Payment Users: Hurricane Florence Could Impact USPS Payments

 Please contact NCUA's Consumer Assistance Center at 1-800-755-1030 between 8 a.m. and 5 p.m.
 Eastern if you receive one of these messages.
 NCUA also recommends contacting your credit union and local law enforcement.

-You may also contact the Internet Crime Complaint Center, a partnership between the Federal Bureau of Investigation and the National White Collar Crime Center.
+You may also contact the Internet Crime Complaint Center (external website), a partnership between the Federal Bureau of Investigation and the National White Collar Crime Center.

 If you suspect you may have become a victim of identity theft as a result of this scam, you should immediately contact the three major credit bureaus and request a fraud alert be placed on your credit report: Equifax (866-640-2272), Experian (888-397-3742), and TransUnion (855-681-3196).